Can I teach English online with slow internet?

 How slow is your internet connection, really?

-Before you do anything, you should figure out what your internet speed really is.
+Before you do anything, you should figure out what your internet speed is.
 Sure, it might feel slow, but you need to be specific.
 Is it consistently slow or just unstable?
-Is it slow because your actual wifi signal or cable internet is slow or because your computer is overheating?
+Is it slow because your wifi signal or cable internet is slow or your computer is overheating?

-Follow the steps below to have a better sense of your internet situation and get yourself teaching English online despite your slow internet.
+Follow the steps below to better understand your internet situation and get yourself teaching English online despite your slow internet.

 Step 1: Figure out your Internet Speed